aleksandr-kiliushin/learning/summaries/testing-javascript-applications/index.md

 #### SECTION 13.4.
 MONITORING YOUR SYSTEMS TO UNDERSTAND HOW THEY ACTUALLY BEHAVE

+Having tests, static code analysis, linter, etc does not give you 100% guarantees your software if bug-free.
+Monitoring systems tracks bugs and bottlenecks occuring in surprising places while your users use your app.

+Imagine, your users complain that your app loads very long.
+Without measuring, you are shooting in the dark.

+> Measure.
+Do not tune for speed until you have measured.

+Set up alerts.
+If a part of your app is unreachable, someone should wake up.

 #### SECTION 13.5.
 EXPLAINING YOUR SOFTWARE WITH GOOD DOCUMENTATION

+When you install some library, you read it's docs, do not you?
+You should provide the docs for your software as well.

+Avoid describing how your code works, instead, focus on desribing its **intent**.

+The biggest problem with docs is keeping it up-to-date.
+The code is updated -> update the docs.
+Otherwise, two conflicting sources of information will be confusing and harmful.
+To avoid this situation, keep your docs as keep to your code as possible.
+For example, you can use JSDOC instead of keeping your docs in separate markdown files.
+JSDOC also allows you to generate a static website and publish it.

+Try to write docs before writing any code.
+By explainig the code's intent before you write it, you worry less about its implementation details and focus on what is the module's consumer will need.